 What is the Pick Up, Put Down Method?

-Pick Up, Put Down is a sleep training method where you put your baby in their crib at bedtime and if they fuss, you wait a specific interval of time before going in to pick them up to reassure them.
+Pick Up, Put Down is a sleep training method where you put your baby in their crib at bedtime and if they fuss, you wait a specific interval of time before going in to pick them up to comfort and calm them.

-The Pick Up, Put Down method is one method of sleep training, also known as sleep coaching, which aligns your baby’s sleep schedule with their circadian rhythm and then helps your baby fall asleep without parental support.
-With Pick Up, Pick Down, the goal is for your baby to fall asleep independently – and fall back asleep if they wake up in between sleep cycles without you needing to soothe them.
+The Pick Up, Put Down method is one method of sleep training, also known as sleep coaching, which aligns your baby’s sleep schedule with their circadian rhythm and then helps them fall asleep without parental support.
+With Pick Up, Pick Down, the goal is for them to fall asleep on their own at bedtime – and then fall back asleep if they wake up in between sleep cycles – without you needing to soothe them.

-Being able to fall asleep independently is important because it helps your baby better manage stress, improves their sleep quality, and develops their independence.
+Falling asleep independently is an important skill because it helps manage stress, improve sleep quality, and develop their independence.

 {{curious-if-pick-up-put-down-right-for-you-no-image}}